Safety and guidelines

-Each year, approximately 400,000 visitors come to Elk Island National Park, to enjoy a variety of activities including picnicking, sight-seeing and wildlife viewing with family and friends.
+Each year, approximately 400,000 visitors come to Elk Island National Park, to enjoy a variety of activities including hiking, cycling, and camping with family and friends.
 The safety and enjoyment of visitors to national parks and sites are priorities for Parks Canada.
 Every effort is made to create conditions for visitors to have a positive experience in national parks.
 This includes providing visitors with information on how to safely explore natural spaces.

 Safety is a shared responsibility.
 Parks Canada works to ensure visitors have a safe visit by assessing the risks, managing hazards, and ensuring that safety information is freely available.
 Visitors are encouraged to seek out the information needed to stay safe and to make well informed decisions when enjoying these special places.
 Fully prepare for each activity to have a safe, enjoyable and memorable visit.

 Explore the topics below for information about staying safe while enjoying Elk Island National Park:

 When planning a trip to Elk Island National Park consider the following tips:

 - No matter what activity is planned, remember to purchase a park entry pass.
 Park passes are available in-person at Parks Canada's entry gates, information centres, and online.